mattermost/docs/source/about/self-hosted-subscriptions.rst

 Buy a subscription
 ------------------

+From Mattermost v7.7 you can buy a Mattermost subscription from within Mattermost:

+1. In Mattermost, select **View Plans** in the global header or via **System Console > View plans**.
+2. Select **Upgrade**.
+3. Provide payment details.
+4. Enter the number of user seats you're purchasing.
+This number has to be equal to, or greater than, the current number of active users in your Mattermost deployment.
+5. Select **Upgrade**.

+When your purchase is complete, a license is automatically applied to instance and your subscription is active immediately.

+If your deployment doesn't have internet access, please continue to use the Customer Portal or, contact our sales team for assistance.

-You can buy a Mattermost subscription via the `Customer Portal page <https://customers.mattermost.com>`__.
+If you're using Mattermost v7.6 and below, you can buy a Mattermost subscription via the `Customer Portal page <https://customers.mattermost.com>`__.
 If you haven't created an account yet, follow the steps provided.
 Otherwise, you can log in with your existing credentials.
 When you buy a Mattermost subscription for a self-hosted deployment, you'll receive an activation license.

 Once you're logged in: